y-tsvetkov/y-tsvetkov.github.io/_projects/2_project.md

 category: research
 ---

 This project was done back in 2019-2020 as part of a national competition.
-The hardware is a bit lacking, but the software and results were interesting enough to warrant a writeup.
+The hardware could be improved, but the software and results were interesting enough to warrant a writeup.

-TL;DR: you can get a robot to walk fairly robustly with tiny periodic networks.
+TL;DR: you can get a robot to walk fairly robustly with periodic neural networks about 100x smaller than their non-periodic eqivalents.

 ## Inspiration
 The idea behind the neural network architecture comes from two biological concepts, which suggest something very interesting: walking can be expressed as a low-dimensional sum of periodic signals.